ddugue/stake/README.md

 ## Usage
 ## Extending
 ## Contributions
-This project is under the GNU GPL v3 license.
+This project is under the BSD License